 The cost of owned property, plant and equipment directly engaged in mining operations is depreciated over its expected economic life on a unitsof-production method, with due regard given to the life of the related area of interest.
-Plant and equipment under hire purchase or finance lease directly engaged in mining operations is written down to its residual value over the lesser of the hire purchase or finance lease term and its useful life.
-Other assets which are depreciated or amortised on a basis other than the units-of-production method typically are depreciated on a straightline basis over the estimated useful life of the asset as follows:
+Leased plant and equipment directly engaged in mining operations is written down to its residual value over the lesser of the lease term and its useful life.
+Other assets which are depreciated or amortised on a basis other than the units-of-production method typically are depreciated on a straight-line basis over the estimated useful life of the asset as follows: